 Thankfully, our lead actor, Georgia Hunter, managed to accommodate a new shooting date that went into the evening on the day before she was set to depart on a trip to Europe.
 Not many actors would have been so flexible or gracious with their time (she wound up staying an hour and a half later than planned).
 We did manage to get the new opening shot we needed though – so, thank you Georgia!

 Young was also fortunate to bring Mike Loucas into Precipice as it’s VFX Supervisor making it easier to bridge the gap from vision to project integration.
-Since the screening, Loucas has also confirmed continuing to work on the prologue story for Precipice with Young in order to fully execute the intended vision and format it for the big screen before hitting the festival and funding circuit in hopes of developing it into a science-fiction episodic dramatic series.
+Since the screening, Loucas has also confirmed continuing to work on the prologue story for Precipice with Young in order to fully execute the intended vision and format it for the big screen before hitting the festival and funding circuit in hopes of developing it into a serialized science-fiction series.

 For more information on Precipice, Electronic Earth, or any of the projects mentioned, visit the Electronic Earth website at http://electronicearth.ca